mtorres253/mtorres253.github.io/chapt-1/index.md

 Problem-Focused Coping
 Things we do (thoughts or actions) to remove or reduce the intensity of the stressor

+Problem-focused coping involves utilizing a set of practical strategies that target the cause of stress and aim to either eliminate or significantly diminish the problem or stress-ful situation.
+The advantage of problem-focused coping is that it directly addresses the stressor and ideally takes care of it so it is not a problem in the future.
+However problem focused-coping is most effective when the stressor is changeable.

-These include:
+Problem-Focused Strategies include:

 - Problem solving:
-  - A systematic approach to defining a problem
+  - defining a problem
   - Clarifying a desired outcome
-  - A rational exploration and evaluation of potential solutions (i.e., brainstorming).
+  - Rationally exploring and evaluating potential solutions: Brainstorming.
-  - Identification and implementation of a solution.
+  - Identifying and implementing a solution.
+  I will get into more details about Problem-solving in Chapter 5
 - Information seeking:
   - Asking around
   - Researching online